roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "Really?"
 Cruz said.
 "I usually like to let the bitches do the eating, if you know what I'm saying.
 But if you say so, let's see."
 He tore off piece of bread from his sandwich and dipped it between her pussy lips, letting the bread soak up her juices.
 Then he popped it in his mouth.
 "Mmm," he nodded.
 "That's fucking sweet!
 Tastes like candy.
 I've never tasted a pussy that good before."

  "What the fuck are you talking about?"
 Waters said.
 "You never eat pussy anyway.
 Now me, I love to chew on a good snatch.
 Gets them so fucking hot, they fuck you twice as good.
 Let me be the judge of how this bitch tastes."
-Report_Story #3